-1. Use a State-developed high hazard inspection targeting system based on available State data; or 2.
-Use a high hazard inspection targeting system based on OSHA Instruction [CPL 02-00-025, Scheduling System for Programmed Inspections](#)

-(1/4/1995), which is based on Bureau of Labor Statistics (BLS) injury/illness rate data.
-The Office of Statistical Analysis will make these State-specific lists available to a State for 2011, upon request.
+1. Use a state-developed high hazard inspection targeting system based on available State data; or 2.
+Use a high hazard inspection targeting system based on OSHA Instruction [CPL 02-00-025, Scheduling System for Programmed Inspections](#) (1/4/1995), which is based on Bureau of Labor Statistics (BLS) injury/illness rate data.
+The Office of Statistical Analysis (OSA) will make these state-specific lists available to a State for 2012, upon request.
 This option may not be available in future years; or

-3. Use OSHA's Site-Specific Targeting 2011 inspection plan.
-The plan is based on establishment-specific employer Days Away, Restricted, or Transferred (DART) and Days Away from Work Injury and Illness (DAFWII) data obtained through the 2010 Data Initiative.
-The Office of Statistical Analysis will provide a list of high-rate employers within the State and criteria for inspection categories upon request.
+3. Use OSHA's Site-Specific Targeting 2012 inspection plan.
+The plan is based on establishment-specific employer Days Away, Restricted, or Transferred (DART) and Days Away from Work Injury and Illness (DAFWII) data obtained through the 2011 ODI.
+OSA will provide a list of high-rate employers within the state and criteria for inspection categories upon request.